What is a node-locked license?

 To ensure that every license validation request is scoped to a machine fingerprint, you can configure your Policy to require a fingerprint scope.

 Setting the Policy to strict will require that each node-locked license has exactly 1 machine activation to be considered valid.
 A non-strict license will not take machine activations into account when validating a license, unless a specific scope is provided during the license validation request.
 We recommend setting your Policy to strict to ensure that all usage is accounted for.

-By utilizing cryptographically signed license keys and machine activation proofs, you can implement an offline-capable node-locked licensing model.
-Cryptographic license keys and proofs can be distributed to air-gapped environments in a variety of ways: email, a license file, USB dongle, on-premise license proxy, or through the use of QR codes.
+By utilizing cryptographically signed license keys and license files, you can implement an offline-capable floating license model.
+Cryptographic license keys and files can be distributed to air-gapped environments in a variety of ways: email, license file, USB key, on-premise license server, or through the use of QR codes.